 I put it on my to do list.
 And I looked forward to seeing if it could also help my symptoms of fatigue that were eventually diagnosed as chronic fatigue syndrome (CFS).

-It turns out that there are approaches for helping adults heal the long-standing effects of difficult prenatal and perinatal experiences – both their own and their parents’.
+Another is that it turns out there are approaches for helping adults heal the long-standing effects of difficult prenatal and perinatal experiences – both their own and their parents’.
 Even though these events happened decades in the past.
 Even when they involve perceptions of threat so subtle that there is no conscious awareness of their existence.
 Or of why perceptions of threat or lack of safety might exist in the first place.

-I’ve had some amazing experiences using therapies for healing trauma and working with my symptoms.
-And it’s made a big difference in my life, including what appears to be a complete resolution of my asthma.
+I’ve had some in-depth experiences using therapies for healing trauma and working with my symptoms.
+It has made a big difference in my life, including what appears to be a complete resolution of my asthma.
 And gradual improvement of my CFS.
 I’ll tell you more in a future post.